LiterallyKG3/LED-Strips-Mind-Control/README.md

 ### 6. Edit ir_t.py according to your LED Strip
-Using Thonny or mpremote, replace the existing IR codes/RGB ranges found in `ir_t.py` (under `# IR CODES #`) with the IR codes you recorded.
+Using Thonny or mpremote, replace the existing IR codes/RGB values found in `ir_t.py` (under `# IR CODES #`) with the ones you recorded.
 <br><br>

-You may also tweak the values under `# CONFIG #` according to your preference and your LED Strip's capabilities and NEC address.
+You may also tweak the values under `# CONFIG #` according to your preference and/or your LED Strip's capabilities and NEC address.
 <br>

 >[!IMPORTANT]